Pradumnasaraf/DevOps/Docker/commands/README.md

 docker port <image name>
 ```

-- Check all the stopped container
+- To check all the stopped container

 ```bash
 docker ps -a